aikostov20/LogicGame2022/README.md

 <h1 align="center"> Preview of the game</h1> <a name = "preview"></a>

-<p align="center" font-size="40">B00le0 is a multiplayer card game in which your main goal is to form a pyramid using only cards based on Boolean logic.</p>
+<p align = "center" font-size="40">B00le0 is a multiplayer card game in which your main goal is to form a pyramid using only cards based on Boolean logic.</p>
 <p align="center">
   <img src = "https://user-images.githubusercontent.com/85336778/168471705-ef51357f-4974-460c-ae50-799cdc0aab34.png" height="70%" width = "65%">
  </p>